South IslandWest Coast

 Shantytown, just south of Greymouth, is a rebuilt gold rush town with an old steam train and enough atmosphere to hold the attention for a couple of hours.
 It's a bit of a replica but done well enough that most people enjoy it more than they expected.
 Mitchells Gully Goldmine is the quieter alternative - original mine shafts, tunnels, glowworms, and none of the tour buses.
 If you're already interested in the region's mining history, that one's worth knowing about.

-West Coast Art & Culture Attractions
+Art & Culture Attractions in West Coast

 Category

-Page 1 of 12 experiences
+Page 1 of 1 | 12 experiences ranked by score

 12 items with the highest ranking score first